gidsola/Discord-Interactions/README.md

   content: 'Your suggestion has been noted, Thank You', });
 ```
-It is the same for all callbacks & followups.
 ONLY the defers remain unchanged.
 This format also agrees with the auto-formatter :)